LarsHadidi/MoCCasIN/README.md

 **MoCCasIN does not provide the complete set of metadata for the ICD codes and is not meant to be used in the normal course of clinical work.**

-**I do not provide any warranty for correctness and completenes of MoCCasIN*.*
+**I do not provide any warranty for correctness and completenes of MoCCasIN.**

 **Usage is on the user's responsibility.**